Published February 14, 2026Updated February 25, 202613 min read

 PE Momentum

 Private equity healthtech spending saw a reported 600% increase in 2025.
-PE firms are targeting established digital health companies with clear revenue and market position—the healthcare startup funding today narrative includes both VC and PE capital.
+PE firms are targeting established companies with clear revenue and market position—both VC and PE capital are shaping the landscape.

 3